Sevansu/Readme/README.md

 # Readme

-Learning resources for technical and non-technical subjects for DevOps Engineer
+Technical and non-technical learning resources for DevOps Engineer